NielsPilgaard/Pilgaard.Blog/src/Pilgaard.Blog/Pages/posts/making-a-blog/5-adding-comments.md

     Loading="Loading.Lazy" />
 ```

 ## Styling

-To pretty up the comment section I added this bit to my <code>site.css</code>:
+To pretty up the comment section I added this bit to my `site.css`:

 ```css
 .giscus-frame {